Kevin-Do/Kevin/about/index.md

 author: kevin_do
 ---

 Hi!
-I'm a Computer Engineering Major with Computer Science Minor at SDSU!
+I'm a Computer Engineering Major & Computer Science Minor at SDSU!
 If you're looking for someone who can design elegant solutions and write clean code, I'm your man!

 ## Work History